Handling highly correlated genes in prediction analysis of genomic studies: Discussion and Conclusion

-By grouping highly correlated genes and replacing them with one single variable, our methods have multiple advantages in prediction and feature selection.
-First, highly correlated predictors cause the problem of multi-collinearity \cite{Farrar:1967bb}, which affects the stability of model fitting.
-This problem does not exist after we use a single variable to replace a group of highly correlated genes.
-Second, in feature selection, the highly correlated predictors always compete for importance, which leads to reporting them as less important than they should be.
-By using a single predictor to represent the group, we can avoid such competition.
-Third, our method reports the whole group of highly correlated genes as feature genes instead of picking one gene (as in standard methods).
-As shown in simulation studies, to predict new cells' phenotypes, using the common patterns of the gene group is more robust than using a single gene in the group.
-Most importantly, by reporting the whole group of highly correlated genes as feature genes, we allow researchers to identify causal genes in follow-up studies.
+Our proposed grouping method is designed to build a stable and accurate prediction model at the existence of the strong correlations between genes.
+It has multiple advantages.
+First, we use a single variable to replace a group of highly correlated genes, which avoids the multi-collinearity problems \cite{Farrar:1967bb} caused by highly correlated genes.
+Therefore, we have a more stable prediction model.
+Second, in feature selection, highly correlated predictors always compete for importance, which leads to being reported as less important than they should be.
+By using a single predictor to represent the group, we avoid such competition.
+Third, our method presents the whole group of highly correlated genes as feature genes instead of just picking one gene (as in the standard methods).
+As shown in simulation studies, to predict new cells' phenotypes, using the common pattern of the gene group is more robust than using a single gene in the group.
+Most importantly, reporting the whole group of highly correlated genes as feature genes allows researchers to identify causal genes in follow-up studies.
 The causal genes are critical in real-world applications.
-For example, if a higher expression level of gene-A causes both a higher expression level of gene-B and a disease, when a drug is developed to reduce the expression level of gene-B, gene A expression and disease status will not be affected.
-When a drug is developed to decrease gene-A expression, it can treat the disease and also reduce the expression level of gene-B.
+In a hypercritical example, we assume that genes A and B are highly correlated, and a higher expression level of gene-A causes both a higher expression level of gene-B and disease.
+When it is developed targeted at reducing the expression level of gene-B, the drug will not have efficacy for the disease.
+Instead, the drug should be designed to decrease gene-A expression to treat the disease.